NightShade256/Cobalt/README.md

 | Up    | 0x5    |
 | Down  | 0x8    |

-To change them, again you need to edit `src/rom.s` file manually.
+To change the ROM file and key mappings, you need to edit the `src/rom.s` file manually.

-## ToDo
+## Todo

--   Audio
+-   Audio (not planned currently)

 ## Note